 What active posting looks like

-We compared the top 10% of firms (32 firms, scores 98-100) against the bottom 10% (32 firms, scores 42-49).
+We compared the top 10 percent of firms (32 firms, scores 98 to 100) against the bottom 10 percent (32 firms, scores 42 to 49).
 The differences are dramatic.

-The top 10% share a clear profile:
+The top 10 percent share a clear profile:

 Limitations

-This study has several important caveats:
+This study carries several important caveats:

-• Sample scope: We analyzed the top 3 Google Maps results per search across 25 specific markets.
+• Sample scope: we analyzed the top 3 Google Maps results per search across 25 specific markets.
 This captures the most visible firms but does not represent all firms in these cities.

-• Post collection cap: We collected up to 50 posts per firm.
+• Post collection cap: we collected up to 50 posts per firm.
 Firms with extensive posting histories may have more posts than our data reflects.

-• Correlation, not causation: While we observe associations between posting activity and other profile metrics, we cannot determine whether posting causes higher review counts or whether both are driven by broader marketing investment.
+• Correlation, not causation: while we observe associations between posting activity and other profile metrics, we cannot determine whether posting causes higher review counts or whether both are driven by broader marketing investment.

 Data collection

 All data was collected on March 1, 2026 from Google Maps search results and Google Business Profile posts.
 We queried 25 markets across 5 practice areas (125 total searches) using the query format "[practice area] lawyer in [city], [state]."
-For each search, we captured up to 3 local results.
+For each search we captured up to 3 local results.

 Fields collected per firm